Tarrant County · Owner Guide

 Price It Right for the Condition It's In

 If the house needs work you're not willing to do, price it accordingly.
 An as-is sale at the right price is a legitimate and often faster path than an over-improved listing priced too high.
-Buyers know what they're getting into — they just need the number to make sense.
+Buyers know what they're getting into.
+They just need the number to make sense.

 Ask Before You Spend